Waiver of Consent or Documentation

 This process is often used in minimal risk research involving the administration of online or mailed questionnaires, surveys, telephone interviews, or when sensitive information is collected and anonymity would prevent linking the participants to the research study.

-The HSC may approve a waiver of documentation of consent under the one (1) of the two (2) following circumstances, provided that the HSC finds that the research meets the criteria for approval identified by the regulations:
+The HSC may approve a waiver of documentation of consent under the one (1) of the three (3) following circumstances, provided that the HSC finds that the research meets the criteria for approval identified by the regulations: